wolfnet/wordpressplugin/ReadMe.txt

 * Added Search Manager for creating advanced search criteria.
 * Added Custom Post Type to save search manager data.
 * Updated Widgets and Shortcodes to support "advanced" mode to pull from saved search criteria.
-* Added ascychronis product key validation
+* Added asynchronous product key validation
 * Created "Shortcode Wizard" as a new button on the Post/Page edit form.
 * Moved jQuery files into root JS directory (all JS files are now in the same directory)
 * Aligned save button on settings page with fields rather than labels.
 * Added custom description to each widget.
 * Added input types to widget option forms which were missing them.
-* Fixed some issues with css and javascript.
+* Fixed some issues with CSS and JavaScript.
 * Added new shortcode and widget for displaying properties in a list with address and price (wnt_list).
 * Implemented updated framework code.
 * Simplified the inclusion of the autoloader class.